 Wow!
-Could you imagine an objective written for a resume that could be any less specific?
+Could you imagine a resume objective that could be any less specific?
 But, as a professional resume writer, I can tell you that such a nebulous, non-specific objective on a resume is more common than it is not.
-This is one of the most frequent mistakes that I see people make on their resume.
+Even though including a resume objective is a piece of resume writing advice that was tossed nearly two decades ago, this is still one of the most frequent mistakes that I see people make on their resume.

 You’ve heard it before: you literally have seconds to capture the attention of the reader of your resume.
 Nine times out of ten, if they are reading your resume it is because they have a specific need for an individual to fill a specific position.

 Your job is to IMMEDIATELY convey that YOU are that individual they are seeking.